 On January 3rd of 1972 three men named Donald McClain, Robert Crowell and Leanord Banassek purchased 128.5 acres of land from a man named Fred L. Zajac.
-Zajac owned land in other states, like Nevada, where Area 51 is, as well.
+Zajac owned land in other states, like Nevada.
 Before Zajac’s purchase of the Ware, Massachusetts property, there’s not a trail of who owned it prior.
-The record drops off to nothing.
-I did some research through the Ware Historical Society as well as a personal military friend.
-We came to a plausible conclusion that the deed to the land was most likely held by the Army Corps of Engineers and was possibly land that was a former secret military instillation.
-During the 60’s and 70’s, some military bases were being privately sold since they were of no more use to the government.
-However, they were not up for public auction, so there was an inside connection that had to be held by all of these parties to even know that the land was available for purchase.
+After research through the Ware Historical Society as well as a personal military friend there was a plausible possibility that the deed to the land was held by the Army Corps of Engineers.
+During the 60’s and 70’s, some military base land was being privately sold off, not up for public auction.

-Four months later on May 3rd, 1972, McClain, Crowell and Banassek sold the 128 acres of land to Sam Fife’s Mt.
+On May 3rd, 1972, McClain, Crowell and Banassek sold the 128 acres of land to Sam Fife’s Mt.
 Bether Bible Center for one dollar.
-Crowell is still connected with this cult, and as I understand it is a leader of one of the compounds or churches in the Midwest.
+Crowell is still connected with this cult, allegedly a leader of one of the compounds/churches in the Midwest.

-“Wilderness Blues” is a book by T.B.
-Botts that goes deeper into the actually living conditions on some the compounds.
+“Wilderness Blues” by T.B.
+Botts describes the actually living conditions on some the compounds.

 Move Forward is a non-profit dedicated to exposing this group and helping survivors.

-2005 there was a letter written to the Father Ministry addressing the methods and abuse, but it was never answered.
+2005 letter written to the Father Ministry addressing the methods and abuse, but it was never answered.
 Read it in its entirety.